We work to revolutionize the use of carbon-based technology involving computers, renewable power sources and energy storage.

 Strategic senior hires and complementary facilities will fill critical gaps that will lead to international prominence in next-generation, carbon-based energy, display, solid state lighting and/or detector technology and computation platforms, allowing for the exploitation of their semitransparent or unique spin properties.
 We envision interrelated fundamental and applied technology advances that provide revolutionary computing approaches, renewable power sources, advanced energy storage and novel device capabilities such as energy-efficient and low-cost memory and sensor devices.
 Many of these can be integrated into truly self-sustaining systems such as self-powered greenhouses, integrated solar cell-algae bioreactors, or integrated, self-powered health monitors.
-Our vision is to become a global carbon electronics leader, and we believe that cluster faculty, in synergy with existing faculty and infrastructural resources, is the final critical investment to establish and maintain a leadership position.Open Positions
+Our vision is to become a global carbon electronics leader, and we believe that cluster faculty, in synergy with existing faculty and infrastructural resources, is the final critical investment to establish and maintain a leadership position.Cluster Website

 Cluster News More News